 - P Pass.
 Indicates a successful import of another participant's exported file.
-The specific sample model file imported is indicated. - PE (Passed with Errors) most aspects of the test were performed successfully - N/A Product does not have export functionality - Blank (no entry) The column participant did not demonstrate an import of the file exported by the row participant.
+The specific sample model file imported is indicated. - PE (Passed with Errors) most aspects of the test were performed successfully - O Originator of file, so import of model from this participant was already evaluated in Table 3-4. - X No files were exported by this participant, so none available for import - N/A Product does not have export functionality - Blank (no entry) The column participant did not demonstrate an import of the file exported by the row participant.

-All participants with functionality to export a file did so successfully and then made that file available on the LAN server for other participants to import.
+All participants with functionality to export a file except for one did so successfully and then made that file available on the LAN server for other participants to import.
 Therefore, a blank entry in a column indicates that the participant whose name is at the heading for that column did not demonstrate an import of that file.